Eisenhower's former 'Cold War retreat' ranch in Colorado sold

 Eisenhower not only fished the site, but cooked ranch dinners for prominent guests.

 Meanwhile, then-White House Press Secretary James Haggerty, anxious to portray the presidential trips as “working vacations,” held briefings for a press corps hungry for mundane details about the ranch.
-Transcripts are on display at the Cozens Ranch Museum, just north of Winter Park on U.S. 40.
+Transcripts are on display at the Cozens Ranch Museum.

 Ike enjoyed painting the scenery.
 Murray recalled walking into the president’s cabin during the 1954 visit and seeing the president wadding up a recently completed watercolor, tossing it into the trash.